tombusby/tombusby.github.io/_posts/2018-01-24-understanding-cryptography-ex4.10.md

         0x8C, 0xA1, 0x89, 0x0D, 0xBF, 0xE6, 0x42, 0x68, 0x41, 0x99, 0x2D, 0x0F, 0xB0, 0x54, 0xBB, 0x16,
     ]
     # I had originally split it into two coordinates, but this is completely unnecessary for reasons that
-    # become clear once you give a few seconds though to it.
+    # become clear once you give a few seconds thought to it.
     return [[sbox[i] for i in row] for row in state]

 def ShiftRows(state):